ibm-cloud-docs/cis/edge-functions.md

 Edge Functions associates **actions** with URIs based on a defined domain.
 This association is called a **trigger**.
 Incoming requests to your site will be intercepted at the cloud's edge and matched against the triggers in your account or domain.
 If the request URL matches the trigger's URI the action associated with the trigger is executed.

-Edge functions are modeled on the [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) available in modern web browsers, and use the same API whenever possible.
+Edge Functions are modeled on the [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) available in modern web browsers, and use the same API whenever possible.

 The Service Worker API allows you to intercept any request which is made to your site.
 Once your JavaScript is handling the request, you may elect to make any number of subrequests to your site or others, and finally return any response you would like to your visitor.